danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 We also need to **add a security label for the anonymized resources** in FHIR-Tool-for-Anonymization to distinguish them from other regular resources.
 This solution needs further discussion with FHIR Server team.

+- More information about security labels could be found in [spec](https://www.hl7.org/fhir/security-labels.html) and user story #72972.

 (Based on our current understanding, Google does not validate the input resources.
 In [Google’s document](https://cloud.google.com/healthcare/docs/how-tos/fhir-resources), a resource with required field missing (_Observation.code_) is successfully created.)